kartikra/assumerole/README.md

 ### TODO:
 - Perform comprehensive coverage testing.
-After package is tested fully it will be made available in pypi.org
+Once package is tested fully, it will be made available in pypi.org
 - In the meantime, do test it out and feel free to submit PRs